Readers please note, the Meanjin office will be closed from midday Wednesday 21 December 2016 until 9 January 2017.

-To celebrate the 75th anniversary of Meanjin the first edition of Meanjin has been republished by MUP in 2015.
+To celebrate the 75th anniversary of Meanjin the first edition of Meanjin was republished by MUP in 2015.

 Meanjin was founded in Brisbane by Clem Christesen (the name, pronounced Mee-an-jin, is derived from an Aboriginal word for the finger of land on which central Brisbane sits) in 1940.
 Meanjin moved to Melbourne in 1945 at the invitation of the University of Melbourne.
 It currently receives funding from the university, the Literature Fund of the Australia Council for the Arts, CAL and Arts Victoria as well as receiving vital support through subscriptions and other sales.
 At the beginning of 2008 Meanjin became an imprint of Melbourne University Publishing.

 Known primarily as a literary magazine, Christesen ensured that Meanjin reflected the breadth of contemporary thinking, be it on literature, other art forms, or the broader issues of the times.
 This breadth has characterised Meanjin for more than 70 years, continuing under its nine subsequent editors—Jim Davidson, Judith Brett, Jenny Lee, Christina Thompson, Stephanie Holt, Ian Britain, Sophie Cunningham, Sally Heath, Zora Sanders and Jonathan Green.